leetal/ios-cmake/README.md

-A CMake toolchain file for iOS development
+A CMake toolchain file for iOS and tvOS development

 ios-cmake
 =========